rahultoppur/CUDA/module_1_C/part2/README.md

 # Caesar Shift Cipher

 ## Introduction
 The Caesar shift cipher was introduced during the Gallic Wars, during Rome's conquest of Gaul (modern-day France).
-The cipher is based on a cipher alphabel that was shifted a certain number of places (we'll call this the key, **k**) relative to the plain alphabet.
+The cipher is based on a cipher alphabet that was shifted a certain number of places (we'll call this the key, **k**) relative to the plain alphabet.

 ![caesar-shift](./media/caesar-shift.png)
-> A Caesar shift of 4.
+> A Caesar shift of 3.

 Suetonius, a Roman historian, mentioned that Caesar only used a shift of three places.
 But, it's clear to see that any shift between 1 and 25 would result in 25 distinct cipher alphabets.